deepak1410/leetcode-solutions/README.md

-# leetcode-solutions
+## LeetCode Solutions

+This repository contains:
-This repository contains solutions for Leetcode common problems
+* solutions for various Leetcode's problems
+* Unit tests for the solutions